Chris Bonomo '18

 So far, the Great Beginnings program is her best memory because it was when she met a lot of her classmates, which was important since she isn't from Rochester.

 What are some of her other favorites?
 Taco Tuesday in the dining hall and the writing course she took in her Learning Community.

 Isabel would tell anyone considering Fisher to take advantage of the overnight visit to get a first-hand look at what life as a Fisher student would really be like.

 Chenisvel Nunez '17

 Her favorite course is Juvenile Justice, for more than one reason.
 She enjoys the way her professor speaks so passionately about the topic thanks to her knowledge of how the juvenile justice system works.
 And everything she learns motivates her to go back to her neighborhood and help the local youth improve their own lives.
 Chenisvel also enjoys the variation of lectures, working in groups, and watching movies that are both informational and influential, which all make for a fun class.

 Chenisvel says living in Rochester has provided her with opportunities beyond her college education.
 Over the summer, she completed a paid internship with the Urban Fellows Program, where she looked at and addressed many ongoing urban issues in Rochester.

 Alex Ormond '17

-Alex Ormond '17 is a media management major from Kennedy, NY.
+Kennedy, New York native Alex Ormond '17 is a graduate of the media management program.
 As a freshman, she immediately embraced Fisher's diverse choices of clubs and got involved by joining the Marketing Club, PRIMA (a student-run public relations/advertising firm), and Dance Club.